thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

             password:
 ```

-So that the resulted thingsboard.yml oauth2 configurations will look similar to the provided below:
+So that the resulted thingsboard.yml oauth2 configurations for Google will look similar to the provided below:

 ```bash
 security:
   ...